Frequently asked questions

 How do I get started with your cybersecurity training program?

-Are you unemployed?
-If so, you may be eligible for a WIOA Grant that could pay for your training and job placement assistance (yes, that means it might be free if you qualify!)
-Call or make an appointment today for us to call you.
+First, let’s find out if you are eligible for a WIOA Grant.
+This grant can cover the cost of this (yes, it might be free if you qualify!)
+Call now or book an appointment for us to call you.